komoot/photon/docs/usage.md

 centroid and bounding box.
 These geometries will then be returned with the response.
 To enable this, use the **-full-geometries** switch.

+In some countries a building carries two numbers: a conscription (descriptive) number and a street (orientation) number, which Nominatim exposes together as a combined house number such as `2531/80` (for example in Czechia and Slovakia).
+By default photon indexes street-based addresses with the plain street number only.
+Use the **-street-housenumber-full** switch to index them with the full combined house number instead.
+The house number analyzer splits the combined form on the delimiter, so the address can still be found by the street number, the conscription number or the full combined form.
+This only affects addresses that carry a separate street number; the place-based address variant continues to use the conscription number regardless of this setting.
+The switch is stored in the database properties so that follow-up updates keep using the same behaviour.

 _Hint: if these filtering options are not sufficient, it is always possible to preprocess the json dump before feeding it to photon.
 Have a look at the [dump spec](json-dump-format-0.1.0.md) to learn about the format of this